FaMori/NeuralTFR/README.md

 # NeuralTFR

 Reproducibility code for the paper **"NeuralTFR: A neural ensemble approach to global Total Fertility Rate forecasting"**.
-The repository includes the forecasting model, harmonized data, evaluation and forecast outputs, manuscript PDF, and an interactive visualizer.
+The repository includes the forecasting model, harmonized data, evaluation and forecast outputs, and an interactive visualizer.

 NeuralTFR is an **encoder-decoder GRU ensemble** trained with a multi-quantile loss to forecast country-level Total Fertility Rate (TFR) series.
 It is evaluated against a historical holdout period and benchmarked against established projections (WPP, WCDE, bayesTFR) and a naive-drift baseline.